idm-suedtirol/odh-docs/source/intro.rst

  Introduction
 ==============

-This is the website of the |ODH| documentation, a collection of technical resources about the |odh| project.
-The website serves as the main resource portal for everyone interested in accessing the data or deploying apps based on :term:`datasets <Dataset>` & :term:`API`\s provided by the |odh| team.
+This is the website of the Open Data Hub documentation, a collection of technical resources about the Open Data Hub project.
+The website serves as the main resource portal for everyone interested in accessing the data or deploying apps based on :term:`datasets
+<Dataset>` & :term:`API`\s provided by the Open Data Hub team.

 The technical stuff is composed of: